 Litigation: We are involved in various legal actions arising in the ordinary course of business.
 In the opinion of counsel, the outcome of these matters will not have a significant adverse effect on the consolidated financial statements.
-The Company is also involved in other legal proceedings described more fully below.

 On December 26, 2003, two of our subsidiaries, Summit Financial, LLC and Shenandoah Valley National Bank, and various employees of Summit Financial, LLC were served with a Petition for Temporary Injunction and a Bill of Complaint filed in the Circuit Court of Fairfax County, Virginia by Corinthian Mortgage Corporation.
-The filings allege various claims against Summit Financial, LLC and Shenandoah Valley National Bank arising out of the hiring of former employees of Corinthian Mortgage Corporation ("Corinthian") and the alleged use of its proprietary information.
+The filings allege various claims against Summit Financial, LLC and Shenandoah Valley National Bank arising out of the hiring of former employees of Corinthian Mortgage Corporation ("Corinthian ") and the alleged use of trade secrets.
 The individual defendants have also been sued based on allegations arising out of their former employment relationship with Corinthian and their employment with Summit Financial, LLC.
 In an 8-K filed on November 15, 2006, Summit announced it would close its mortgage operations which at the time operated as Summit Mortgage, a division of Shenandoah Valley National Bank.

-The plaintiff seeks damages in the amount proven at trial on each claim and punitive damages in the amount of \$350,000.
-Plaintiff also seeks permanent and temporary injunctive relief prohibiting the alleged use of proprietary information by Summit Financial and the alleged solicitation of Corinthian's employees.
-On January 22, 2004, the Circuit Court of Fairfax County, Virginia denied Corinthian's petition for a temporary injunction.
+The plaintiff seeks damages in the amount proven at trial on each claim and punitive damages in the amount of \$350,000 on each claim.
+Plaintiff also seeks permanent and temporary injunctive relief prohibiting the alleged use of trade secrets by Summit Financial and the alleged solicitation of Corinthian's employees.
+On January 22, 2004, we successfully defeated the Petition for Temporary Injunction brought against us by Corinthian.
+The Circuit Court of Fairfax County, Virginia denied Corinthian's petition.

-On November 20, 2006, Corinthian filed an Amended Complaint which joined Summit Financial Group as a defendant and requested damages in the amount of 20 million dollars.
-Trial of this matter is currently scheduled to begin on January 14, 2008.
+On November 20, 2006, Corinthian filed an Amended Complaint.
+Among other things, Corinthian sought to add Summit Financial Group, Inc as a defendant in the case and requested damages in the amount of \$20 million dollars.
 After consultation with legal counsel, we believe that significant and meritorious defenses exist as to all the claims including with respect to plaintiff's claim for damages.
 We will continue to evaluate the claims in the Corinthian lawsuit and intend to vigorously defend against them.
 Management, at the present time, is unable to estimate the impact, if any, an adverse decision may have on our results of operations or financial condition.
 However, an adverse decision resulting in a large damage award could have a significant negative impact on Summit's regulatory capital thereby limiting Summit's near term growth and its ability to pay dividends to its shareholders.

-On January 4, 2006, Mary Forrest, an individual, filed an alleged class action suit in the United States District Court for the Eastern District of Wisconsin, Milwaukee Division, against our subsidiary, Shenandoah Valley National Bank ("Shenandoah").
-Further, on May 19, 2006, Marti L. Klutho, an individual, filed an alleged class action suit in the United States District Court for the Eastern District of Missouri, Eastern Division, also against Shenandoah.
-The plaintiffs in each case claimed that Shenandoah violated the Federal Fair Credit Reporting Act ("FCRA") alleging that Shenandoah used information contained in their consumer reports, without extending a "firm offer of credit" within the meaning of the FCRA.
+On January 4, 2006, Mary Forrest, an individual, filed suit in the United States District Court for the Eastern District of Wisconsin, Milwaukee Division, against our subsidiary, Shenandoah Valley National Bank ("Shenandoah").
+Further, on May 19, 2006, Marti L. Klutho, an individual, filed suit in the United States District Court for the Eastern District of Missouri, Eastern Division, also against Shenandoah.
+The plaintiffs in each case claim that Shenandoah violated the Federal Fair Credit Reporting Act ("FCRA") alleging that Shenandoah used information contained in their consumer reports, without extending a "firm offer of credit" within the meaning of the FCRA.
+Plaintiffs request statutory damages.
+These cases are purported class actions.
+Presently, we do not have final information as to the size of the alleged classes.
+Responsive pleadings have been filed, and discovery is in the initial stages.
+We will continue to evaluate the claims in these lawsuits and intend to vigorously defend against them.
+Management, at the present time, is unable to estimate the impact, if any, an adverse decision may have on our results of operations or financial condition.